jtrothwell/ADH_critique/README.md

 2. Extend_ADH_to_2011_use_alternative_dependent_variables.do
 This explores the 2000 to 2014 period with alternative dependent variables using AADHP's 1999-2011 measure of import competition.
 Those results are published in Table 4 in Rothwell 2017.
-It also examines 1991-2014 outcomes using various sources; those results are published as Appendix Table 2.
+It also examines 1991-2014 outcomes using various sources; those results are published as Appendix Tables 2 and 3.
 The code also shows the  robustness checks (adding demographic controls), which were not published as tables but described in the text.
+Appendix Table 3 code compares domestic shocks to import shocks; the domestic shock data are provided in ADH_plus_other_data.dta.

 DATA FILES for individual level analysis, used for Table 2